Orson Charles RB NO 7 Months2 Comments

 Charles was arrested on first-degree wanton endangerment charges and is currently awaiting arraignment.
 A complaint was called in by another driver after Charles had a fit of road rage that saw the Bengals' H-back brandish a firearm several times and cut the aforementioned driver off on the interstate.
 Charles was booked for DUI prior to the 2012 draft.

-Orson Charles RB CIN 19 Days
+Orson Charles RB NO 7 Months

 Bengals FB Orson Charles was arrested in Madison County, Kentucky on Monday night for first degree wanton endangerment.

 It's a felony charge.
 A person guilty of wanton endangerment shows extreme indifference to the value of human life and chooses to engage in conduct that creates a substantial danger of death or serious physical injury to another person.
 Charles is currently awaiting arraignment and for his bond to be set.

 Orson Charles RB NO Aug 05 '13

 The Bengals listed former TE Orson Charles as the first-team fullback on their opening depth chart of camp.

 He's already ahead of John Conner and injured Chris Pressley.
 Charles is more H-back than lead blocker, but "has been among the most pleasant surprises this camp," per ESPN AFC North blogger Jamison Hensley.
 Charles is off the fantasy radar, but his move into the starting lineup is an indication the Bengals will use fewer I-formation runs with BenJarvus Green-Ellis' role diminishing.

 The Bengals appear to be moving TE Orson Charles to fullback full time.